amgando/imm3rsively/content/what.md

 draft: false
 ---

-imm3rsively is the word people use when they suspect the future of education has already arrived.  we've been teaching adults for years and see a clear path to better learning which includes a few key ingredients that reliably lead to effective, equitable adult education.
+imm3rsively is the word people use when they suspect the future of education has already arrived.

+we've been teaching adults for many years and see a clear path to better learning.

+here are a few key ingredients that reliably lead to effective, equitable adult education.

 1) meaningful inner work

-  - psychologically safe environment
+  - psychological safety
   - diverse mental models
   - facilitated self-discovery